Building permits are required for most accessory buildings including garden sheds, garages, gazebos, etc. that:

 - Town of Georgina, Septic System Approvals:

 - If your property is serviced by a septic system, your accessory structure must be located away from your septic.
-Please contact the Building Division by email at firstname.lastname@example.org regarding the location of your septic system.
+Please email the Building Division regarding the location of your septic system.

 - Town of Georgina, Site Alteration Permit

 - Approval from the LSRCA is needed if you are constructing in its regulated area.
 LSRCA regulations may restrict construction.
 Consult LSRCA’s mapping tool to see if your property is regulated.

 - Contact the Operations Division for information regarding an Entrance Permit, if you are moving or adding a driveway if your property fronts onto a Town Road